InnoIPA/EXMU-X261-usermanual/tocs/4.FAQ/FAQ.md

     ```
     ![bsp-verion](./fig/bsp-verion.png)

- - For vitis-AI verion, using the following command to check.
-The vitis-AI verion can be seen at `VAI Version`
+ - For Vitis-AI verion, using the following command to check.
+The Vitis-AI verion can be seen at `VAI Version`
     ```
     xdputil query
     ```